Between the Fourths, Part 3: Valley Forge to Monmouth Courthouse

 Thursday, December 7, 2023

-8:00 AM: We dedicate the earliest part of the tour day to two small battles that transpired during the spring 1778 encampment at Valley Forge.
-The first is Crooked Billet, where on April 30, John Simcoe’s Queen’s Rangers surprised and defeated Pennsylvania militia commanded by Gen. James Potter.
-From there we head to Barren Hill for a small limited engagement, where General Marquis de Lafayette encountered the Crown Forces commanded personally by top British military leaders—Generals Howe and Clinton—and how he barely escaped the trap they set for him.
+8:00 AM: We dedicate the earliest part of the tour day to another small battle involving some of the biggest names of the Revolution that transpired during the spring 1778 encampment at Valley Forge.
+We head to Barren Hill for a small, limited engagement, where General Marquis de Lafayette encountered the Crown Forces commanded personally by the two top British military leaders in North America – Generals Howe and Clinton.
+We will dissect the implications of this action and detail how Lafayette barely escaped the trap they set for him.

 After viewing these engagements, we time travel to the third week of June 1778 and follow George Washington’s army as it departs Valley Forge and attempts to chase down and engage General Clinton’s British, Hessians, and Loyalists before they reach the safety of New York City.
-We will proceed to Coryell’s Ferry for another Crossing of the Delaware; after this, we’ll take a short jaunt to the Jacob Holcombe house, used as Continental army headquarters for the second time in a year.
+We will proceed to Coryell’s Ferry for another Crossing of the Delaware; after this the short jaunt to the Jacob Holcombe house, used as Continental army headquarters for the second time in a year.

-After lunch, we proceed through “The Jerseys” by following the British route toward New York after they departed Philadelphia via Coopers Ferry.
+After lunch we proceed through “The Jerseys” by following the British route toward New York after they departed Philadelphia via Coopers Ferry.
 This includes an engagement against Continentals and militia at Crosswicks, where damage from the artillery duel of June 23-24 can still be viewed today.
-We also will walk through the one-street town of Historic Walnford to view General Knyphausen’s HQ and the mill where the Continentals made a concerted effort to slow the advance of the Crown Forces.
+We also will walk through the one street town of Historic Walnford to view General Knyphausen’s HQ and the site of the mill where the Continentals made a concerted effort to slow the advance of the Crown Forces.

 Friday, December 8, 2023